chirag481/Travelers-data-analysis-with-SQL-Server-and-Power-BI/README.md

 # Travelers-data-anlysis-with-SQL-Server-and-Power-BI

-#Introduction:
+# Introduction:

 This dataset is a collection of travel booking data that represents the transactions and details associated with bookings made through various famous traveling platform.
 This dataset contains information about travelers, destinations, types of hotels, booking platforms, and more.
 However, the dataset is uncleaned, meaning that it may contain inconsistencies, missing values, and duplicate records that need to be addressed before conducting a meaningful analysis.

-#Objective:
+# Objective:

-The primary objective of this analysis project is to transform and clean the data, making it suitable for analysis, and then perform insightful analytics to extract valuable information and answer important business questions.
+The primary objective of this analysis project is to transform and clean the data, making it suitable for analysis, and then perform insightful analytics to extract valuable information and answer important business questions with help of SQL Server and Power BI.
 Here are the specific objectives of the project:
 1. Data Cleaning and Preprocessing:
 •	Identify and handle missing data: Determine how to deal with missing values in various columns, whether through imputation or removal.
 •	Handle duplicates: Detect and remove duplicate records, ensuring data integrity.